AlexBocken/kanji/README.md

 Since I'm using the German version of the book (and my native language is German) the cards are Japanese-German.
 Most of the hints I have gotten from [another Deck for the same book](https://ankiweb.net/shared/info/1354129669) (probably should have looked for something like this earlier).
 A big thanks to the contributors of that deck for sharing their work.
-These have not yet been formatted corrected (i.e. bold for the word in question and italics for components of the kanji).
+For hints from the 3rd book I have found mostly English sentences online.
+These are still in the process of being translated in to German (if applicable) or being replaced by better sentences.

 Feel free to base your vocab list off of mine via a fork, that's probably the best way to go ahead.

 ## Import

-I'm using Anki as my vocab program with the Addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) to export in a diff-friendly json-file.
+I'm using Anki as my vocab program with the Addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) to export in a diff-friendly Json-file.
-You can easily add it to yout Anki setup via the code given on [its AnkiWeb page](https://ankiweb.net/shared/info/1788670778).
+You can easily add it to your Anki setup via the code given on [its AnkiWeb page](https://ankiweb.net/shared/info/1788670778).
 From there it's a simple `File -> CrowdAnki: Import git repository`.

 If you're using different Anki applications, please see the release section for `.apkg` files.
-These will not be as up to date as the `json` files used by CrowndAnki.
+These will not be as up-to-date as the `json` files used by CrowndAnki.

 ## Contributing